 As the saying goes, “time is money,” and if you or anyone in your business is not productive, they waste time.
 Technology is often a large part of a business’s productivity, but outdated systems can make it difficult for companies to get the most out of their systems.
 For instance, old computers waste time in small increments by taking time to boot up, requiring frequent reboots, and processing tasks slowly.

 Outdated equipment also doesn’t allow businesses to stay competitive with companies using newer, more efficient technology.
 These technologies waste minutes and could cost your business thousands of dollars yearly in lost productivity.
-For instance, my uncle was a lineman for the electric power utility and his job entailed inspecting transmission lines in his territory.
-Modern companies use IoT (the internet of things) to remotely monitor the performance of equipment, thus eliminating the high cost and inefficiencies of folks like linemen (my uncle spent as much time talking to folks along his route as he did traveling between points).
+For instance, my uncle was a lineman for an electric power utility and his job entailed inspecting transmission lines in his territory.
+Modern companies use IoT (the Internet of Things) to remotely monitor the performance of equipment, thus eliminating the high cost and inefficiencies of folks like linemen (my uncle spent as much time talking to folks along his route as he did traveling between points).

 Cost of stress

 Outdated technology means that you’re most likely losing money.
 This isn’t just in terms of lost productivity but also by losing potential customers and clients.
-In addition, outdated technology can cause employee morale to plummet, as employees often experience delays and problems with their work, which may prompt your best people to move on.
+In addition, outdated technology can cause employee morale to plummet, as employees often experience delays and problems with their work, which may prompt their best people to move on.
+Some of these outmoded technologies are easy fixes that don’t even cost a fortune.
+In the printing industry, for example, one solution to mitigate the adverse effects of outdated technology on your printing business and employees is to incorporate printer monitoring.
+Printer monitoring allows you to keep track of your printing equipment’s performance and identify potential issues before they become significant problems, improving your team’s productivity and reducing downtime.
 It’s important that your employees stay comfortable and old technology is only going to make it worse.
 It can also affect the customer experience, as they can’t access information quickly.

 If your business deals with customer or partner data, it’s your responsibility to keep their information secure.
 In nearly all cases, your company has information about employees that represent a risk, such as their social security number.
 In today’s world, cybercriminals are constantly searching for new ways to hack into your systems and steal data.
 If someone does manage to hack into your system, it could mean huge fines and reputational damage.
 This is especially true if your company handles sensitive employee or customer information.